Asian stocks mostly higher after Trump tariff extension

 A currency trader stretches while working at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Monday, Feb.
 25, 2019.
 Most Asian stock markets rose Monday after U.S. President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on Chinese imports following weekend talks on a battle over Beijing's technology ambitions.
 (AP Photo/Ahn Young-joon)

-Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on Chinese imports following weekend talks on a battle over Beijing's technology ambitions.
+Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing's technology ambitions.

 Continue Reading Below

+New Zealand, Taiwan and most of Southeast Asia advanced while Singapore declined.

-Trump gave no details Sunday but said U.S.-Chinese talks in Washington made "substantial progress."
-He said he would postpone a March 1 deadline for 10 percent punitive tariffs on $200 billion of Chinese imports to rise to 25 percent but announced no new date.
+Trump said Sunday he would postpone a deadline for 10 percent punitive tariffs on $200 billion of Chinese imports to rise to 25 percent but set no new date.

-The fight has threatened to disrupt global trade and weigh on economic growth that shows signs of slowing.
+The fight threatens to disrupt global trade and weigh on economic growth that shows signs of slowing.

-Trump's announcement should reassure financial markets, but stock price gains might be limited because investors already expected such a move, analysts said.

-"The latest news may not offer a significant boost to start the week," said Tai Hui of J.P.
-Morgan Asset Management.
-"Nonetheless, it helps to underpin positive investor sentiment."

 Advertisement